lliza/git-workshop/README.markdown

 ---------

 Most large code bases have at least two branches - a ‘master’ or 'main' branch and a ‘development’ branch.
-The master branch is code which is OK to be deployed on to a website, or downloaded by customers.
+The main branch is code which is OK to be deployed on to a website, or downloaded by customers.
 The development branch allows developers to work on features which might not be bug free.
-Only once everyone is happy with the development branch would it be merged with the master branch.
+Only once everyone is happy with the development branch would it be merged with the main branch.

 Creating a branch in Git is easy.
 The `git branch` command, when used by itself, will list the branches you currently have